 On green leaves in eucalypt forests, usually in a spoon-shaped web/retreat often twisted around a branch;

 common but less well known than aquatic pisaurid species

 Unknown; handle with caution since some relatives may produce a painful bite

 Dendrolycosa is easily mistaken for a wolf spider but lacks the pair of enlarged eyes that characterize the lycosids.
 In addition, the legs have erect spines

-Spider(s) with a very similar appearance: Many lycosid species and at least some members of the Family Zoridae, all three families being closely related.
+Spider(s) with a very similar appearance: Many lycosid species and at least some members of the Family Zoridae (now incorporated into the Family Miturgidae), all three families being closely related.